yousefahmednm8-png/libaray-system-/README.md

 # 📚 Library Management System

-A simple Library Management System built using Python and JSON files.
+A lightweight Library Management System built with Python.

-The project helps manage books inside a small library system by allowing users to:

-* View available books
+This project allows users to manage and organize books using JSON as a simple database system.
+It was created to practice Python fundamentals, file handling, and modular programming.

+## ✨ Features

-* Add new books
+- Add books
+- View books
-* Search for books
+- Search for books
-* Store and organize book data using JSON
+- Store data using JSON

+## 🛠 Built With

+- Python
+- JSON
+- File Handling

+## 📂 Project Goal

-The main goal of the project is to practice:
+The main purpose of this project is improving:

-* Python programming
+- Python skills
-* File handling
+- Data organization
-* Working with JSON data
+- Working with files and JSON
-* Organizing code into multiple modules

-## 🛠️ Technologies Used

-* Python
-* JSON
+- Writing clean modular code